alanmitchell/file-to-bmon/docs/script_docs.md

 `/home/user12/data/testfile.csv` is the path to a file containg test data to read.
 Any errors that occur during execution are allowed to surface to facilitate debugging.
-If the script executes successfully, it prints the header rows from the data file, and it prints the sensor readings that are parsed from the first three rows of the data file.
+If the script executes successfully, it prints the header rows from the data file, and it prints the first one hundred sensor readings parsed from the file.